 To sum up, ginger-flavored biscuits are safe in small portions.
 But, make sure to stay away from cinnamon biscuits.
 You never know when these allergies may pop up.

-Cookies, crackers, biscuits – which one?
+Cookies, crackers, biscuits – which ones are safe?

 It seems all of these are the same, right?
 They all fall under the same category as biscuits.
 However, the slight difference is in flavor and texture.